samarabbas/temporal-documentation-legacy/docs/04_glossary.md

 report a workflow state.
 Note that a query is inherently read only and cannot affect a workflow state.

-### Run ID
+### Run Id
 A UUID that a Temporal service assigns to each workflow run.
-If allowed by a configured policy, you might be able to re-execute a workflow, after it has closed or failed, with the same *Workflow ID*.
-Each such re-execution is called a run. *Run ID* is used to uniquely identify a run even if it shares a *Workflow ID* with others.
+If allowed by a configured policy, you might be able to re-execute a workflow, after it has closed or failed, with the same *Workflow Id*.
+Each such re-execution is called a run. *Run Id* is used to uniquely identify a run even if it shares a *Workflow Id* with others.

 ### Signal